This lesson is under construction. Learn from it at your own risk. If you have any feedback, please fill out our General Feedback Survey.

 Put another way, Open Source software isn’t just free when the source code is available, it is free when the code is available for anyone to use, anybody can try to contribute improvements, anybody can distribute their own versions (under the same license), and anybody can study the program.

-Making the source code avaliable is nice but an Open Source project requires community effort.
+Making the source code available is nice but an Open Source project requires community effort.
 Encouraging contributions, documenting code, mentoring new contributors, etc. In the end, this open process not only leads to higher-quality software but also fosters great communities.

 There are a few things to look for when considering contributing to Open Source.
 Each project has its own culture and community.
 Make sure you want to be a part of that community keeping the following in mind: